astraaxd/Skivi/README.md

 ## Step 2: Installing APKs
 Just logging back in won't do anything.
 We will need a couple necessary files to actually "unblock" everything.
-Go to [This Google Drive link]("https://drive.google.com/file/d/1UCd3KQbBpyIoaXSGar6OAGff2u8bPm_4/view?usp=sharing") and download the file.
+Go to https://drive.google.com/file/d/1UCd3KQbBpyIoaXSGar6OAGff2u8bPm_4/view?usp=sharing and download the file.
 If Google Drive is for some reason blocked, search for "Cx File Explorer APK" and start clicking around links until you find a download.

 Once the APK is downloaded you need to open your files, go to downloads, and double click the Cx File Explorer APK.